Portuguese flag waving, symbolizing the changes under the Portugal Nationality Law Reform and its impact on citizenship eligibility in 2025.

 Conditions for Revocation

-To impose revocation, courts must assess the offender’s integration, length of residence, adherence to national values, and connection to Portuguese society.
+Before imposing revocation, courts must assess the offender’s level of integration, length of residence, adherence to national values, and ties to Portuguese society.

 Individuals who lost Portuguese citizenship may reapply after ten years, but only if their criminal record has been cleared.

 This bill has ignited fierce controversy.
 Its supporters argue that it maintains the dignity of Portuguese nationality and deters serious offenders from abusing naturalization.
-Its opponents predict that it will inevitably contravene constitutional and international human rights norms, since it will lead to de facto statelessness for certain individuals.
+Opponents argue that the measure would inevitably breach constitutional and international human rights norms.
+In particular, they warn that it could result in de facto statelessness for certain individuals.

-The Constitutional Affairs, Rights, Freedoms, and Guarantees Committee (CACDLG) in charge of Portugal Nationality Law Reform could not incorporate the proposals laid down at short notice within the rolled-up draft in time for Wednesday’s plenary debate.
+The Constitutional Affairs, Rights, Freedoms, and Guarantees Committee (CACDLG), which oversees the Portugal Nationality Law Reform, could not integrate the late proposals in time.
+As a result, the consolidated draft was not ready for Wednesday’s plenary debate.

 The Portuguese parliament’s rules require a full review of a bill’s legality and constitutionality before it proceeds to a vote.
 The President of the Assembly, therefore, adjourned debate and vote to Thursday.